yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Need
-- increasing need of knowledge workers to combine theoretical as well as hands-on approaches in their research
-- current workspaces do not provide enough space, the right material and technology to experiment
-- methodological framework for researching interdisciplinary methodology
-- best practice for building sustainable public-private-partnerships
+There is an increasing need of knowledge workers to combine theoretical as well as hands-on approaches in their research.
+Current workspaces do not provide enough space, the right material, or the appropriate technology to experiment.
+It is also essential to have a methodological framework for researching interdisciplinary methodology, as well as best practice for building sustainable public-private-partnerships